 “Are you sure this is what you want, Mr. Darcy?”
 Elizabeth's bright eyes pierced his soul.
 “I have no fortune and connection.
 My mother and younger sisters are quite silly.
-I have a uncle in trade and I am very impertinent.”
+I have an uncle in trade, and I am very impertinent.”

 “I care none of those, except for your heart.”
 He said tenderly.